 Great Restaurants & Cafes in Gangtok

 Unless I'm staying far away from the town center or main localities of Gangtok, I would always take a hotel accommodation on EP plan (room only).
-The reason is there are so many great options of eating out here.
-Why get stuck with hotel food?
+The reason is, there are so many great options of eating out here.
+Why get stuck with the hotel food?

 Most good eateries, restaurants and cafes are located on MG Road or nearby.
 This is where most tourists come to dine as there are so many choices from pure vegetarian restaurants serving north & south Indian dishes to those serving non-veg food of Indian, western, Chinese, continental & other cuisine.
 There are also nice cafes on MG Road.

 Here are some great restaurants and cafes that are our favorites since long:

 The main outlet main outlet of Baker's Cafe is on MG Marg.
 It's a modern coffee house serving excellent classic coffee of different types along with snack items.
 They also have a branch in Deorali opposite to the Institute of Tibetology and you get similar stuff out there as well.
 However here I'm talking about the one on MG Marg.

 Walk up the stairs from MG Road and enter through the door, look around and you know that you have entered a nice cafe that exuberates class and charm.
 Turn left and take a table next to the window overlooking the MG Road, enjoy a great coffee, some snacks and see the world go by below.... it's a great experience.

 I love the smiling staff at Baker's Cafe